emk/arduino-projects/README.md

 * `colors`: Animate the colors of a Radio Shark
   [T-1 3/4 5MM FULL COLOR LED][rgbled] in a endless, gradual RGB loop using
   the PWM output pins.
-* `ledstrip`: A horrible RadioShack [tricolor LED strip][rsledstrip].
+* `radioshack_leds`: A horrible RadioShack
+  [tricolor LED strip][rsledstrip].
 This code must be compiled on Windows.
   See the notes in the source.
+* `dotstar_leds`: A very nice LED strip from Adafruit.
+These are a bit picky about the power circuit, so see the Fritzing file for details.
+The 330K resistor is a carry-over from the Neopixel docs, and should probably either be eliminated, or having a matching resister on the clock line.

 ### Developing Arduino code on Raspberry Pi